 I don't have my tax forms I need for verification, where can I get copies?

-Tax documentation is needed from both the student (if filed) and parent (if student is dependent).
+Tax documentation is needed from both the student and parent (if student is dependent).
+Non-filers are required to provide a statement of non-filing from the IRS.
 You have two options for providing tax documentation:

 - Correct your FAFSA on the Web using the IRS Data Retrieval Process to import your tax information (preferred option), or